digitalcraftsman/hugo-artists-theme/README.md

 ## Getting started

-After installing the Artists Theme successfully it requires a just a few more steps to get your site actually running.
+After installing the Artists Theme successfully it requires a just a few more steps to get your site finally running.

 ### The config file

 Take a look inside the [`examples`](//github.com/digitalcraftsman/hugo-artists-theme/tree/master/examples) folder of this theme.
 You'll find a file called [`config.toml`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/examples/config.toml).
 To use it, copy the [`config.toml`](//github.com/digitalcraftsman/hugo-artists-theme/blob/master/examples/config.toml) in the root folder of your Hugo site.
-Feel free to change the strings in this theme.
+Feel free to customize this theme as you like.

 ### Change the hero background